najlaauni/UniversityLife/SECI1013 - Discrete Structure/Assignment 1/README.md

 # 🔧 Assignment 1
 This repository contains my personal record of Assignment 1 (Section 02) for my coursework.
-The task for this assignment was to construct a flow chart based on 2 sets that were given by the lecturer.
+The task for this assignment was about Chapter 1 - Set Theory & Logic.

-Date: 29 October 2025 until 3 November 2025
+Date: 22 October 2025 until 30 October 2025

 ---

 ## 📘 Task Description

-This assignment must be done in pairs which means a group consisting of 2 members.
-We got set 2 which needs to construct a flow chart that develops a Loan Calculator to estimate a monthly installment and help to plan finances.
-From set 2, I have required to : <br>
+This assignment must be done in a group consisting of 3 or 4 members.
+We need to solve all the questions by writing them neatly and readily on the plain A4 paper.
+From this assignment, we have required to : <br>
-- View and understand the provided output of the set I got
+- View and understand the provided questions
+- Answer all 6 questions :
+  - list down the set
-- Construct a flow chart that has the same output as a set that I got
+  - prove a set by showing all laws that used
-- Apply : <br>
-  a) Branching/selection (if..else)<br>
-  b) Loop/repetition (repeat..until/do..while)<br>
-  c) User-defined function flow chart.
-Besides the main function flow chart, at least one more other function flow chart.
-Use appropriate arguments for the function.
-- Save the file using the required naming format
+  - find the number of students using a formula of the set
+  - consider a statement
+  - use truth table to check if the compound propositions A and B are logically equivalent
+  - proof that if x is an odd integer and y is an even integer then 𝑥^2 − 2𝑦 is an odd integer using direct proofing
+- Write all the name's of members of the group in the front page
-- Submit the flowchart through the eLearning platform
+- Submit the assignment as hardcopy through the lecturer

 ---

 ## 🎯 Purpose of This Repository
 This repository will be employed to:
-- Keep and record details of lab exercises
+- Keep and record details of assigntments
 - Follow up on my learning progress
-- Register the activities and coursework.
+- Register the activities and coursework